 - All courses involved in the connection have been or will be taken at Wheaton.

 - Your proposed two-course Connection links courses from two different Areas; a three-course Connection must link courses from three different Areas.
 [The six areas are Creative Arts, History, Humanities, Math & Computer Science, Natural Sciences, Social Sciences.]
-Refer to the Area column in the Course Finder or consult with the faculty teaching the courses to ascertain the area of each course.
+Refer to the Course Catalog or consult with the faculty teaching the courses to ascertain the area of each course

 - You do not intend to use the same course in two Connections.